 - Critics argue that modern attribution methods are more effective as they consider 1 to 1, individual data

-- Marketing Mix Modeling does not analyze customer experience (CX)
+- Marketing Mix Modelling does not analyse customer experience (CX)

-How to get started with Marketing Mix Modeling?
+How to get started with Marketing Mix Modelling?

-Google suggests that before undertaking any Marketing Mix Modeling within your business or with a vendor, you need to prepare your organization for what is to come.
-By following their 4 steps, you will ensure that your organization gains value from your MMM project:
+Google suggests that before undertaking any Marketing Mix Modelling within your business or with a vendor, you need to prepare your organisation for what is to come.
+By following their 4 steps, you will ensure that your organisation gains value from your MMM project:

 Step 1: Establish goals

-Remember, the whole reason to undertake MMM in the first place is to gain systematic knowledge that will enhance your marketing efforts and optimize your budget allocation.
-But beyond this, your organizational goals need to be clear and achievable.
+Remember, the whole reason to undertake MMM in the first place is to gain systematic knowledge that will enhance your marketing efforts and optimise your budget allocation.
+But beyond this, your organisational goals need to be clear and achievable.

-Outline the key questions you want to answer through your marketing mix modeling.
+Outline the key questions you want to answer through your marketing mix modelling.
 Some examples of areas to examine and questions to ask yourself may include:

 Which marketing tactics have the best median return on investments (MROI)?